miracum/misc-dizutils/README.md

 DIZutils::set_env_vars("path/to/envfile")
 ```

-The design of the `envfile` is based on the [`.env` file for defining environment variables when using docker-compose commands](https://docs.docker.com/compose/env-file/) (currently, neither empty lines nor the using of comments ('#') is being supporte by `DIZutils::set_env_vars`).
+The design of the `envfile` is based on the [`.env` file for defining environment variables when using docker-compose commands](https://docs.docker.com/compose/env-file/) (currently, neither empty lines nor the using of comments ('#') is being supported by `DIZutils::set_env_vars`).

-To create an `envfile` for connecting with an i2b2 database, the following examplary definitions of environment variables should be written to a simple textfile, e.g. named `envfile`, which can then be passed as argument to `DIZutils::set_env_vars`.
+To create an `envfile` for connecting with an i2b2 database, the following exemplary definitions of environment variables should be written to a simple textfile, e.g. named `envfile`, which can then be passed as argument to `DIZutils::set_env_vars`.

 ```
 I2B2_HOST=123.45.56.8